CoderDojoPonceSprings/Events/README.md

 To help ensure privacy for our members, **parents** please sign up for your kids / students at [CoderDojo Ponce Springs January 31st RSVP page](http://www.meetup.com/CoderDojoPonceSprings/events/cvsqdlytcbpc/)!
 There is no cost to sign up, you just have to join Meetup.com so that we can get a head count. **If downtown Atlanta is too far for you, see the bottom of this page for our offspring dojos in Georgia!**

-### Mentors and other Volunteers: Backgroud check authorization and expertise questionnaire
+### Mentors and other Volunteers: Background check authorization and expertise questionnaire

-* First time Voluneeters or aspiring Mentors must [complete this application and background check authorization](http://coderdojoponcesprings.azurewebsites.net/app/index.html#/).
+* First time Volunteers or aspiring Mentors must [complete this application and background check authorization](http://coderdojoponcesprings.azurewebsites.net/app/index.html#/).
 Thank you.
 This form also lets you tell us about your expertise and interests.
 * **Looking to lead a new track?
 We'd love the help!** See the section [Mentor recruitment](#mentor-recruitment) below and let us know if you'd like to help!

 #### How to RSVP